zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 Team Members have 30 days from their Hire Date to enroll in the benefit plans.
 Enrollment is through our benefit administrator, PlanSource.

-**If you do not enroll in a plan within your benefits election period, you will automatically be enrolled in the High Deductible Health Plan (HDHP).**
+**In 2024, New Hires that do not enroll in a plan within your benefits election period will be automatically enrolled in the High Deductible Health Plan (HDHP).**

+**In 2025, New Hires that do not enroll in a plan within your benefits election period will be automatically enrolled in to the [Medical Waiver Allowance](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#medical-allowance) and waive all other lines of optional cover**

 More information on the processed deductions in payroll from PlanSource can be found on the [Accounting and Reporting page](/handbook/finance/accounting/).